k-jolie/k-jolie/README.md

 ### Hi there 👋

-My name is Kayla Jolie (she/her) and this is my Github profile.
+My name is Kayla Jolie (she/her) and this is my Github profile!
+I am a web developer and designer based in Edmonton, Alberta, and I've received my Digital Media and IT diploma from NAIT.

 Before you know it you'll see my work all throughout the web.
 You'll see ;)

-- 🔭 I’m currently working on getting my Digital Media and IT diploma in Web Design and Development from NAIT.
-It's going well so far!
-Can't wait to meet you all in the industry!

 <!--
 **k-jolie/k-jolie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.